 Marketplaces provide the convenience of enabling shoppers to shop from a wide range of vendors in one location.
 Whether you are listing your products on these marketplaces or not, they increasingly provide advertising opportunities that enable you to address consumers deep in the purchase journey.

 49% of online product searches now start directly within Amazon.
-Amazon is committed to advertising with sponsored product listings, brand listings and video and display ads scattered through search results and product listings.
+Amazon is committed to advertising with sponsored product listings, brand listings, and video and display ads scattered through search results and product listings.
 We identify 14 pay-to-play opportunities alone on a typical product listing page.
 Amazon provides advertising solutions that direct consumers to your brand or product listing on Amazon itself or to your eCommerce website.

 Tablet brand Wacom leveraged Amazon’s Demand Side Platform (DSP) to advertise to in-market both on and off Amazon.
-From this display marketing activity they achieved ROAS of up to 7x.
+From this display marketing activity, they achieved ROAS of up to 7x.

-Facebook isn’t long in the marketplace game, but is already delivering strong results through marketplace listings and ad placements. eCommerce subscription company, BarkBox, achieved a 16% higher CVR and an 8% lower CPA through Marketplace Ads.
+Facebook isn’t long in the marketplace game but is already delivering strong results through marketplace listings and ad placements. eCommerce subscription company, BarkBox, achieved a 16% higher CVR and an 8% lower CPA through Marketplace Ads.

 #10 Affiliated influencers

 Influencers drive sales.
 In fact, 49% of consumers rely on recommendations from influencers in purchase decisions.
-Influencers have been shown to more than double the consumer purchase intent when combined with brand messaging.
+Influencers have been shown to be more than double the consumer purchase intent when combined with brand messaging.
 Using affiliate solutions is an easy way to harness the power of influencers with ROI baked in.

-Affiliate marketing platforms such as AWIN, CJ Affiliate and NicheVendor make it easy for eCommerce brands to showcase their products on YouTube, Instagram & TikTok influencers and bloggers on a CPA (Cost Per Acquisition) basis.
+Affiliate marketing platforms such as AWIN, CJ Affiliate, and NicheVendor make it easy for eCommerce brands to showcase their products on YouTube, Instagram & TikTok influencers, and bloggers on a CPA (Cost Per Acquisition) basis.
 This approach ensures that the retailer remains in full control of the ROAS.

 French retailer, La Redoute, used affiliate solutions for quite some time.
 But they wanted to reduce the dependency on voucher/coupon platforms.
 Working within AWIN, they shifted emphasis towards content-based affiliates to achieve 36% increase in ROAS and 61% additional revenue.